nactio/nact/README.md

 [![Build Status](https://travis-ci.org/ncthbrt/nact.svg?branch=master)](https://travis-ci.org/ncthbrt/nact)

+> Note:\
+> This project is still in the early phases.
+Any and all feedback,
+> comments and suggestions are welcome.
+Please open an issue if you
+> find anything unclear or misleading in the documentation.
+>
+> PRs and ideas for performance improvements and scaleout will also
+> be hugely appreciated, especially if we can avoid rolling our own
+> clustering solution.
+For single node performance for example,
+> it may for example be necessary to fork webworker-threads to optimise
+> for actor access patterns.

 ## Introduction

 In the late 80s, Erisson needed a language in which to program the next generation of telephone exchanges.
 The language needed to be distributed by design, highly available, and fault tolerant.
 A team consisting initially of Joe Armstrong, Mike Williams and Robert Virding came up with an elegant solution: [Erlang](erlang.org).